-Our global proprietary card-issuing businesses are conducted through our GCSG and GCS reportable operating segments.
+Our global proprietary card-issuing businesses are conducted through our USCS, CS and ICS reportable operating segments.
 We offer a broad set of card products, rewards and services to a diverse consumer and commercial customer base, in the United States and internationally.
 We acquire and retain high-spending, engaged and creditworthy Card Members by:

-- Designing innovative products and features that appeal to our target customer base and meet their spending and borrowing needs - Using incentives to drive spending on our various card products and engender loyal Card Members, including our Membership Rewards® program, cash-back reward features and participation in loyalty programs sponsored by our cobrand and other partners - Providing digital and mobile services and an array of benefits and experiences across card products, such as airport lounge access, dining experiences and other travel and lifestyle benefits, which we believe are difficult for others to replicate and help increase Card Member engagement - Creating world-class service experiences by delivering exceptional customer care - Developing a wide range of partner relationships, including with other corporations and institutions that sponsor certain of our cards under cobrand arrangements and provide benefits and services to our Card Members
+- Designing innovative products and features that appeal to our target customer base and meet their spending and borrowing needs - Using incentives to drive spending on our various card products and increase customer engagement, including our Membership Rewards® program, cash-back reward features, interest rates offered on deposits and participation in loyalty programs sponsored by our cobrand and other partners - Providing digital and mobile services and an array of benefits and experiences across card products, such as airport lounge access, dining experiences and other travel and lifestyle benefits - Creating world-class service experiences by delivering exceptional customer care - Developing a wide range of partner relationships, including with other corporations and institutions that sponsor certain of our cards under cobrand arrangements and provide benefits and services to our Card Members